In-Vitro Fertilization (IVF) Side Effects at Each Stage

 - Breast tenderness

-Stage 3: The Egg Retrieval
+Stage 3: Egg Retrieval

-Egg Retrieval Side Effects:
+Egg Retrieval Side Effects

 - Soreness